tomKPZ/pykak/README.md

 ```

 ### Configuration
 `pk_interpreter`: Specify which python interpreter to use.
-Defaults to `python3` if not specified.
+Defaults to `python3` if not specified.  `pypy3` works, but is not recommended since it doesn't seem to provide any speedup for pykak.

 The pykak server will be lazy-loaded on the first call to `python`.
 You can also manually start the server with `pk_start`.

 Example configuration:
 ```
-set global pk_interpreter pypy3 # optional; defaults to python3
+set global pk_interpreter python3 # Optional. pypy3 also works, but is not recommended.
 pk_start # optional
 ```